Using a Touch Plate with BobsCNC

 Step Three Slide the three-pin connector onto the GND Pin and SCL Pin as shown.

 After the touch plate is connected to the controller, open UGS.
 Under the Window tab select Plugins and then Probe Module.
 Here you will enter the parameters of the touch plate.
-NOTE: the values must be in the same units as your jog controller to cork correctly.
+NOTE: the values must be in the same units as your jog controller to work correctly.
 The example below is in millimeters.

 With the Probe Module open, choose the Units of measurement you prefer (inches or mm).
 Ignore the Endmill Diameter, it is only used for an X, Y touch plate.
 The Fast Find Rate refers to how quickly you want the bit to initially descend to the touch the plate; we chose 250mm/minute.
 The bit will retract the distance you choose in the Retract Amount and descend a second time to register the surface.
 Keep the Slow Measure Rate at 100mm per minute or less to ensure accuracy.
 (The values shown below will work well).

 Click on the Z button and enter the thickness of the touch plate you are using.
 In this example, the thickness is 19.23mm.
 The Probe Distance is the maximum distance you want the probe to travel before it encounters the touch plate.
 As a best practice, keep that distance relatively short and manually jog your Z-axis down within that range of the surface of the touch plate.
 NOTE: the value must be negative to drive the bit down the Z-axis.